 The inspiration for this story came from a Miraculous Ladybug/Avengers fanfic What the Cat Dragged In.
 The incident that sets off an important event in the story is someone’s carefully handcrafted white gown getting stained by wine.
 Later in the story, the characters offers to try and get the stain out, which I assume means sending it to a professional cleaner.
 At that point, I wondered what would it be like if someone had the power to remove stains.

 And this story was born.

-Posted on February 23, 2017, in Drabble, Potpourri and tagged creative writing, Drabble, fantasy, fiction, lame power, short story, stain removal, stains, superpowers.
+Posted on February 23, 2017, in Potpourri, Short Stories and tagged creative writing, fantasy, fiction, lame power, Short Stories, Short story, stain removal, stains, superpowers.
 Bookmark the permalink.
 Leave a comment.